formatools/forma/README.md

 - Built-in dependency visibility rules
 - Target types - enforce scalable project structure
 - High-performance builds: Gradle best practices are applied automatically
-- Opinionated dependency framework - helps developers to understand and deal with transitive dependencies hell
+- Dependencies framework - helps developers to understand and deal with transitive dependencies hell
 - Extensible - be the expert when you need to!
 - And much more...